 Knowledge and experience Demonstrable for 6 technical areas by means of: 1 Knowledge of organisational management Qualification or equivalent experience at Bachelor degree level.
 2 Knowledge of the CSR Performance Ladder A training course based on the full CSR Performance Ladder (i.e. Parts A and B).
-3 Experience as an auditor of management systems Qualified by an ISO 17021-accredited certification body as lead auditor for management systems in accordance with 17021.
+3 Experience as an auditor of management systems Qualified by an ISO 17021-accredited certification body

-3.2.4 CSR decision maker
+3.2.4 Decision maker CSR Performance Ladder